junxit/us-congress-bills-119/metadata.md

 - 2025-05-05 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H1822)
 - 2025-05-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H1822: 1)
 - 2025-05-06 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.
+- 2025-11-18 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S8208)
+- 2025-11-18 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2025-11-18 — Senate Committee on Foreign Relations discharged by Unanimous Consent.
+- 2025-11-18 — Senate Committee on Foreign Relations discharged by Unanimous Consent.
+- 2025-11-19 — Message on Senate action sent to the House.
+- 2025-11-21 — Presented to President.
+- 2025-11-21 — Presented to President.
+- 2025-12-02 — Became Public Law No: 119-45.
+- 2025-12-02 — Became Public Law No: 119-45.
+- 2025-12-02 — Signed by President.
+- 2025-12-02 — Signed by President.